 As the delicious aromas of mouthwatering Thanksgiving treats fill the home and the laughter of our growing kids reaches our ears; each of us realize how truly grateful we are, for this bounty of food, friends…and let’s not forget, wine.

 Today’s unique recipes for Spiced Butter Turkey, Curry-style Gravy and Nutty Green Beans, is our way of bringing Indian flavors to your festive table…while making light work of Thanksgiving day (if there is such a thing!)

 For the Spiced Butter Turkey, we’ve used bone-in turkey breast and a rub inspired by milder Indian kebab flavors, made with butter and spices.
 Using pan drippings from the turkey, we’ve also created a delicious curry-style gravy, sure to have you wiping your plate clean with a piece of bread.

-Freeing up your oven, our Spiced Butter Turkey is accompanied by an easy stove-top side of green beans and pine-nuts, lightly tossed in cumin and garam masala infused olive oil, topped with fresh tomatoes and crisp bacon.
+Freeing up your oven, our Spiced Butter Turkey is accompanied by an easy stove-top side of green beans and pine-nuts, lightly tossed in cumin and nutmeg infused olive oil, topped with fresh tomatoes and crisp bacon.